Durga Charan Nag: Marriage and Life as a Medical Practitioner

-After the marriage, father and son returned to Calcutta and Nag Mahasaya set up his medical practice.
-Nag Mahasaya also began to accept fees for the treatment of patients.
-About this time he lost his aunt.
-This was the first instance of bereavement in his life.
-His biography mentions that his disenchantment with the material possessions arose with this incident- "With death all relationships cease, so why should there be all these "I" and "mine"?
-The world is full of suffering and misery, how can one ever be free from bondage, were the questions that haunted him."
+After their marriage, Nag Mahasaya and his father returned to Calcutta, where Nag Mahasaya established his medical practice and began accepting fees for patient treatment.
+Around this period, he experienced the loss of his aunt, marking his first encounter with bereavement.
+This incident profoundly impacted him, leading to a sense of disillusionment with material possessions.
+His biography reflects this transformation, stating, "With death all relationships cease, so why should there be all these 'I' and 'mine'?
+The world is full of suffering and misery, how can one ever be free from bondage?"
+These questions deeply troubled him.

-Nag Mahasaya did not ask for any fee in the course of his medical practice, but rather accepted what was given to him out of love and gratitude, so his practice began to increase.
-He was very simple in his outlook and attire, and he shunned all luxuries.
-His primary concern was to spend his earnings for the poor.
-Once when Dindayal, his father, bought him an expensive shawl, he donated it to a poor who was suffering severely because of winter.
-He even brought poor patients to his own house for better treatment.
+In his medical practice, Nag Mahasaya did not demand fees but accepted whatever patients offered out of love and gratitude.
+His practice flourished as a result.
+Known for his simplicity in both outlook and attire, he avoided all forms of luxury.
+His primary concern was the welfare of the poor, often spending his earnings to aid them.
+On one occasion, when his father, Dindayal, purchased an expensive shawl for him, Nag Mahasaya donated it to a poor individual suffering from the cold.
+He also brought impoverished patients into his home to provide them with better treatment.

 When his father became old and infirm he was sent away to stay in his native village and Nag Mahasaya's wife also went with him.
 Nag Mahasaya stayed back in Calcutta in a small cottage.
 During this time Suresh, the Brahmo friend, told Nag Mahasaya of a certain saint of Dakshineswar, who was none but Sri Ramakrishna.
 According to his biography, this was a major turning point in his life.